 Step 4: Take a sensory walk.

 Begin walking and pause when you get to an area with natural objects kids can observe with their senses.
 Pick one of the printable Sensory Walk cards and try out some of the suggested prompts.
 To add a bit of mystery to the walk, you can also hide the cards throughout your outdoor space for kids to find.
+For each card, welcome kids to explore the nature treasures/materials around them using that sense.
+Invite kids to share how using that sense makes them feel.

 Step 5: Reflect and share.